 Call tracking – There are two ways to use call tracking numbers to track social media effectiveness:

-- Set up keyword level call tracking to show visitors a unique phone number on your website based on each social media platform.
+- Set up visitor-level call tracking to show visitors a unique phone number on your website based on each social media platform.
 For instance, each visitor will see a different phone number if they visit your website from Twitter vs Facebook, allowing you to see which social media platforms are the most effective at driving website traffic and phone calls.

 HootSuite, Buffer and similar social media management tools – These social media tools allow you to manage all your social networks from one central location, which is much easier than logging into each individual social media platform separately.
 This makes the social media tracking and measurement process much more streamlined and organized.
 In addition, these platforms also come with their own social media analytics tools to assist you with tracking social media ROI.